kendoodoo/tuberepair-python/README.md

 # Notice
 This repository has stopped development and acts as a reference ONLY.
-Due to burnout and pressures from the LegacyJailbreak community.
+Due to burnout and pressures from the LegacyJailbreak community, I have lost interest and no longer care about it.

 But I have moved on, and recent developments will be in https://github.com/kevinf100/tuberepair.uptimetrackers.com, thanks to kevinf100 and SpaceSaver for improv.
 I will participate again.